Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 Termination during an assurance certificate or compilation engagement#

-For these engagements with standardised value (NEP applied by transposition), the firm must ensure that the termination does not occur during the report-issuance phase, which must either be completed or expressly resumed by the successor firm.
+For these standardised engagements (approved professional standards of the Order of Chartered Accountants), the firm must ensure that the termination does not occur during the report-issuance phase, which must either be completed or expressly resumed by the successor firm.

 Points of vigilance and common mistakes#